Executive Summary

 Wild Fish Problem #8 – Losses at Clifton Court Forebay

-Problem – Clifton Court Forebay is a 2,000 acre lake that feeds Delta water to the State Water Project Banks pumping plant.
-It has long been known as a major loss location for juvenile salmon from the San Joaquin and Sacramento Rivers.
+Problem – Clifton Court Forebay is a 2,000-acre lake that supplies water to the State Water Project’s Banks pumping plant.
+It has long been known as a significant loss location for juvenile salmon from the San Joaquin and Sacramento Rivers.
 In 2013, DWR completed a study of salmon predation losses in Clifton Court.
 The conclusion was that 83% of the juveniles were lost to predation before they got to the pumps.
-This amounts to an estimated 2 million lost juveniles annually including ESA listed endangered species.
+This amounts to an estimated 2 million lost juveniles annually, including ESA-listed endangered species.
 DWR has made several attempts to remove predators, but none have been successful.

 Solution – One option: Drain the lake and remove most of the weeds and other predator habitat.
-Fill the shallow areas and convert the main channel to a faster moving canal without predator resident areas.
-Fill the scour holes near the radial gates to reduce resident predators.
+Fill the shallow areas and convert the main channel to a faster-moving canal without predator resident areas.
+Fill the scour holes near the radial gates to reduce the number of resident predators.

-Action – Undertake an evaluation or a science study to refine the strategy to remove the predator habitat.
+Action – Conduct an evaluation or a scientific study to refine the strategy for removing the predator habitat.

 Results – Reducing the loss to 50% would save 717,000 juveniles.